Sample Report

 Item 1 — 50+ Years in Business

-AAMCO's longevity is genuinely impressive — few franchise brands have survived 50+ years with broad consumer awareness in automotive repair.
+Few franchise brands have survived 50+ years with broad consumer awareness.

 Item 19 — Item 19 Financial Data Provided